 We recently rode by what used to be our favorite Vermont bakery.
 It’s been closed for quite some time, sadly, but it used to be a scrumptious, creative, community-minded bakery.
 The path to the front door cut through a garden so vibrant and eclectic that it always put a big smile on my face.

 I remember the last time we were there.
 I do recall the treat that I ate (though I won’t torture you with the yummy details) but it was an experience I had there that I want to tell you about.

 My family and I stopped in one Saturday morning, on the way to some kind of adventure.
 We had been looking forward to our bakery visit and I recall that it took some time for us to get our order.
 There were so many good choices, and we discussed, with enthusiasm, the prospects.
 “What are you going to get?
 Do you want to share with me?
 If I give you some of this, will you give me some of that?
 Have you had these before?
 On and on.

 The cashier, who was very patient with us, was also responsible for gathering together our food so it took a while for the next customer to get helped.
-I happened to notice him — an older man with a newspaper and a few singles in his hand.
+I happened to notice the next customer — an older man with a newspaper and a few singles in his hand.
 He may have just wanted to read the paper with a cup of coffee.
 Let’s call him Sam.